 - Escalation processes are in place and are routinely tested; and

 - Post event reviews are undertaken to ensure event management procedures and resiliency capabilities are continually enhanced.

 Managers throughout the firm develop and maintain resiliency plans as part of the program.

 - Annual impact analyses are performed to determine or confirm the relative criticality of processes;

-- Lines of business maintain resiliency plans, based on their business impact analysis and risk assessments, addressing business, staff, operations and technology components, and critical services provided by third parties;
+- Lines of business and corporate functions maintain resiliency plans, based on their business impact analysis and risk assessments, addressing business, staff, operations and technology components, and critical services provided by third parties;

 - Plans address high-level absenteeism events, including pandemic and severe weather;